What Are PvP Weapons in Elden Ring?

 You simply need to have 37 Dex and 18 Str and you’ll be good to go.
 In terms of acquiring the weapon, prepare yourself for one of the most epic boss fights in the game, featuring none other than the most tempestuous dragon to rule them all—Dragonlord Placidusax.
 Fortunately for you, we’ve covered this whole topic in detail in another one of our articles called Dragonlord Placidusax Location, including the whereabouts of the ferocious creature and how to get rid of him.

 After you slay the fire-breathing monstrosity, take the earned Remembrance to Enia, our trusty companion at the Roundtable Hold, and ask her to unlock the power of the acquired prize.
 Upon making the correct subsequent decision, you’ll painlessly obtain the Dragon King’s Cragblade for yourself, ready to wreak havoc on everything in the Lands Between.
-On the subject of dragons, consider reading our Elden Ring Lichdragon Fortissax Location guide.

 We have to hand it to this weapon—Eleonora’s Poleblade is a real monster in Elden Ring.
 You won’t find an armament as swift and deadly as this one, no matter the number of buffs, talismans, or other effects applied.
 Naturally, a Twinblade-type weapon, Eleonora’s Poleblade is adept at making short work of anyone who dares stand before it.
 You’ve got the Dexterity and Arcane attributes to scale primarily with the weapon in question.